Complete Guide: First Week of a New Zealand Working Holiday

 Transfer money to your New Zealand bank account

-Congratulations for opening a New Zealand bank account!
+Congratulations on opening a New Zealand bank account!
 Now you can start transferring your funds from home into your NZ bank account.
 This may take a few days to go through, so it’s best to transfer funds as soon as you open your account.
-There are a number of ways to do this, which we detail in How to Transfer Money to Your New Zealand Bank Account, but the cheapest way we have found to do this is through a foreign exchange broker, like HiFX, which is free to use for your first transfer.
+There are a number of ways to do this, which we detail in How to Transfer Money to Your New Zealand Bank Account, but the cheapest way we have found to do this is through a foreign exchange broker, like XE Money, which is free to use for your first transfer.

 Day 4 of a New Zealand Working Holiday